 International markets too were lethargic in capacity-addition owing to subdued commodity prices and a crash in crude oil prices.
 We also encountered aggressive competition from both European and Japanese companies, as the currency depreciations in those countries have enhanced their competitiveness.
-Still, we concluded several small and medium-sized captive power plant orders in Africa and South East Asia.

-Our forays into newer technologies have also borne fruit - though lower in value, at this stage.
-The European Union has awarded a contract to Thermax for the conceptual design, manufacturing, installation and commissioning of a 3 MW solar-biomass hybrid power plant for rural-electrification in Bihar.
+Still, we concluded several small and medium-sized captive power plant orders in Africa and South East Asia and commissioning of a 3 MW solar-biomass hybrid power plant for rural-electrification in Bihar.
 In view of the government's articulated plans for rural-electrification by deploying renewable technologies, we strongly believe that solar-biomass will eventually prove a viable alternative.
 Our fuel-cell development programme has also reached a selective commercialisation stage with a prestigious order from the Indian defence sector.
 Withdrawal of subsidy and market level pricing for light diesel oil has opened up a new market for small-capacity solid fuel-fired boilers.
 We have developed a new product named 'Thermeon' to cater to this segment and customer response has been very positive.